josephryan/tmppolar/workshop2023.md

 CODEML_Results 2*(lnL1(ALT)-lnL0(NULL))=CHISQ.DIST(X,1, FALSE)
 ```

-<br><br>The resulting P-values may be corrected for multiple comparisons using Benjamini and Hochberg (1995;2010) using R or simply use the website listed below.
+The resulting P-values may be corrected for multiple comparisons using Benjamini and Hochberg (1995;2010) using R or simply use the website listed below.
 <a href="https://www.sdmproject.com/utilities/?show=FDR">https://www.sdmproject.com/utilities/?show=FDR</a>

-<br><br>Below are some of the important results you should look at in your MCL_ALT_files if the likelihood ratio test is significant.
+Below are some of the important results you should look at in your MCL_ALT_files if the likelihood ratio test is significant.

-<br><br>MLEs of dN/dS (w) for site classes (K=4) site class 0 1 2a 2b proportion 0.74271 0.24369 0.01024 0.00336 background w 0.06038 1.00000 0.06038 1.00000 foreground w 0.06038 1.00000 176.87071 176.87071
+MLEs of dN/dS (w) for site classes (K=4) site class 0 1 2a 2b proportion 0.74271 0.24369 0.01024 0.00336 background w 0.06038 1.00000 0.06038 1.00000 foreground w 0.06038 1.00000 176.87071 176.87071

-<br><br>M0 : Proportion of sites that are under purifying selection (ω0 < 1) on both foreground and background branches.
+M0 : Proportion of sites that are under purifying selection (ω0 < 1) on both foreground and background branches.
 M1 : Proportion of sites that are under neutral evolution (ω1 = 1) on both foreground and background branches.
 M2a: Proportion of sites that are under positive selection (ω2 ≥ 1) on the foreground branch and under purifying selection (ω0 < 1) on background branches.
 M2b: Proportion of sites that are under positive selection (ω2 ≥ 1) on the foreground branch and under neutral evolution (ω1 = 1) on background branches.

-<br><br>Bayes Empirical Bayes (BEB) analysis (Yang, Wong & Nielsen 2005.
+Bayes Empirical Bayes (BEB) analysis (Yang, Wong & Nielsen 2005.
 Mol.
 Biol.
 Evol.
 22:1107-1118) Positive sites for foreground lineages Prob(w>1): 33 T 0.975* 108 E 0.999**

-<br><br>See Bielawski et al, 2016
+See Bielawski et al, 2016

-<br><br>You will need to identify the resulting significant candidate genes under positive selection.
+You will need to identify the resulting significant candidate genes under positive selection.
 If you are familiar with batch BLAST searches, use what you like but I suggest making a batch query file from a representative peptide sequence from each of your peptide alignment files.
 Again, there are many ways to do this, but one example is listed below.

-<br><br>Extract the first sequence from each peptide alignment file.
+Extract the first sequence from each peptide alignment file.

 ```bash
 for file in *.pep.fa; do awk '/^>/{if(N)exit;++N;} {print;}' $file > "$(basename "$file" .tex)_seq1.fasta"; done